 Track interviews conducted by Martin Brundle

+Q: Charles, what a brilliant drive.
+That will go down in Ferrari legend, well done.
 Charles Leclerc: Thank you so much.
 What a race.
 I’ve never been so tired.
 Can I speak in Italian?
 (Continues in Italian).

+Q: The great Mercedes Benz team threw everything at you, two against one, but you didn’t succumb to the pressure.
 CL: Yeah, I did a few mistakes but at the end I finished first.
 Very happy with this.
 I need to be careful with the mistakes but obviously none of them made me lose the position today.

+Q: Well done, brilliant race.
+Valtteri, the fresh tyres at the end looked quite good but not quite enough to pass young Charles.
 Valtteri Bottas: Yeah, I think we had a good strategy with me and I was able to go pretty long in the first stint and that opened up some opportunities at the end.
 But I’m gutted, you know.
 I was trying everything I could to get him and there was no way past.
 Always when I was getting close enough I started left-front locking, because of the lack of downforce and they are so quick in the straights as well.
 But I tried and I think it was the best I could do today.

+Q: He was very strong off Parabolica, the last corner, wasn’t he, and then down the straight, so difficult to overtake.
 VB: Yeah, it was really difficult.
 We were trying everything we could with engine modes and everything, but not quite enough.
 Yep, we move on.

 Q: Third consecutive podium here but maybe not the place you wanted to be.
 Thanks Valtteri.
 Lewis, what a dice, what a battle that was!
 It got a bit fruity in places.
+Lewis Hamilton: Fruity?

+Q: A little bit close.
+His elbows were coming out here and there.
+What would be your word?
 LH: He did a great job.
 Congratulations to Ferrari and to Charles, he did a great job.
 A lot of pressure from Valtteri and I. I did the best I could, I think, but obviously following so closely for such a long time the tyres eventually just went off the cliff.
 Nonetheless, they were just quicker today – much quicker in a straight line, so even if we did get close we couldn’t pass.
 Not our day but still strong points for the team.
 We pull away from Ferrari in the Constructors’ Championship and ultimately that’s what really matters.

+Q: And you must be homing in on your sixth title?
+It must be starting to come into range in your mind?
 LH: Honestly, I’m just trying to do better each race.
 I’m not really focused on that at the moment.
 But of course, a healthier lead than I’ve been in in the past, so obviously I’m grateful for that.
 But today wasn’t a perfect race.
 I think this weekend some improvements to be made to my set-up and obviously within myself, so I’ll focus on that for the next race.

+Q: Valtteri, congratulations, you took second place with 12 laps to go.
+Another lap or so do you think you could have got the win today or did Ferrari have the pace?
 VB: First of all, well done Charles.
 (General laughter, as CL is absent).
 We tried everything we could today as a team and personally I was giving everything I could for the win.
 For sure, it’s annoying because it’s so close – finishing less than one second behind the leader.
 But, yeah, at least I tried everything I could.
 We tried.
 The tricky bit was that they were so quick on the straights.
 It required us to be so close in the corners that it was not really possible to follow, leading the straight (sic), and also getting issues with brakes locking up once getting so close to the car ahead.
 I was pushing hard, so what can I say?
 Just not quite enough.
 Otherwise, it was a good race.
 I enjoyed it a lot, hunting for the win and the pace was pretty good especially in the second stint.

+Q: Thank you and well done.
+Lewis, you put a lot of pressure on Charles today.
+How much pleasure do you get from that race?
 LH: There’s not a lot of pleasure from finishing third.
 Going backwards is never a great thing.
 Still, it was a great race.
 He did a great job.
 It was nice and tight for a long time and they deserved the win – they did a better job.